Regulatory Authorities Continue to Issue New Binary Options Warnings

-Regulatory authorities in several different countries have recently issued warnings about specific binary options brokers, including the major binary options trading firm, 24option.
-Despite 24option’s position as one of the world’s largest binary options brokerage firms, the Financial Markets Authority (FMA) of New Zealand has recently issued a warning against trading with the firm.
+Regulatory authorities in several different countries have recently issued warnings about specific binary options brokers, including the major binary options trading firm, 24Option.
+Despite 24Option’s position as one of the world’s largest binary options brokerage firms, the Financial Markets Authority (FMA) of New Zealand has recently issued a warning against trading with the firm.
 The FMA’s move mirrors action taken by the Australian Securities and Investments Commission (ASIC) in 2016.
-The FMA warning states that 24option, licensed under the Cyprus Securities and Exchange Commission (CySEC), is not registered nor authorized to operate in New Zealand.
+The FMA warning states that 24Option, licensed under the Cyprus Securities and Exchange Commission (CySEC), is not registered nor authorised to operate in New Zealand.

 The Cyprus Securities and Exchange Commission (CySEC) issued a warning regarding Airfinance Pro Ltd., which owns and operates several binary options trading firms, including, notably, BuzzTrade, CFDRoyal and Invest Area.
 Airfinance Pro Ltd.’s broker’s licence, allowing it to provide financial services, was initially suspended by CySEC in 2016, in response to the company’s failure to comply with operational and legal requirements, including reporting requirements.
 Since Airfinance has operated under a number of brand names, traders are advised to be cautious in opening an account with any binary options firm and to be sure to ascertain whether or not a firm has a current and valid operating licence before doing any business with them.
 Properly registered and regulated brokers operating in Cyprus should have a Cyprus Investment Firm (CIF) licence.